BedrockStreaming/tech.bedrockstreaming.com/_posts/2026-01-16-how-to-migrate-to-cilium-with-zero-downtime.md

 6. **Maintained rollback capability** throughout the process by simply adjusting weights back to the blue cluster if needed

 This hybrid approach enabled us to migrate production workloads without service disruption while unlocking all the benefits of eBPF-powered networking.

+One significant advantage of this architecture is its reusability.
+The same HAProxy and Consul-based traffic orchestration can be leveraged for future infrastructure changes—such as upgrading to new Kubernetes versions.
+While we currently perform in-place upgrades, major version upgrades can be risky.
+With this pattern already in place, we can simply spin up a new cluster with the target Kubernetes version and progressively migrate traffic, significantly reducing the risk associated with potentially breaking changes.

 Potential enhancements to our solution include: